dvgodoy/bioinformatics/_posts/2025-02-05-post-biology-for-ds.md

 ```

-Out of the 15 theoretical isoforms, did you notice anything in particular?
+Out of the 15 theoretical **isoforms**, did you notice anything in particular?

 Some have poly-A tails, some do not.
-Those mRNAs without a poly-A tail will be degraded, so we ignore them.
+Those mRNAs *without* a poly-A tail will be degraded, so we ignore them.

 ```python